- No auto backup

 Tapping a filled shape only adds more fill to it.
-It would have been easier to replace an existing fill with a tap, but, layering fills also has its place.
+It would have been easier to replace an existing fill with a tap, but, layering fills also has their place.
 Working with autofill in CollaNote is fun.

 We look forward to using irregular shapes and arrows.
 The app had a ruler tool, for now, that will draw irregular shapes if you ever needed them.
 It’s a painful experience, but it’s better than nothing.
 Drawing straight lines, without the ruler tool is easier though.

 Once you’ve drawn your regular shape, you can’t select it for resizing or rotating.
 You have to rely on the lasso tool to convert it to an image first before you can work with it.
 We hope we’ll be able to do more with our shapes in the future.

 You can add photos (one at a time) to your notes from the Photos library or iPad camera (recent update).
 You also can’t drag & drop images into the app.
 In CollaNote, you can resize and rotate your images simultaneously.
 You can also flip your images but can’t crop them.

 The best way to crop an image in the app is using the lasso tool to select a part of the image.
 You must then copy it to the clipboard > Plus icon > Paste Image from Clipboard then delete the bigger image.
 That is just too many steps to crop an image and it loses some of its resolution when you crop it this way.